ClickCease

 A cowboy getting bucked off a wild bull at a rodeo.

-Rodeo is a high-energy sport that is as old as the American West, with roots reaching back to the 16th century.
+Rodeo is a high-energy sport as old as the American West, with roots dating back to the 16th century.

-While many people find it thrilling and entertaining as a sport, there is also the very real risk of rodeo injuries for all concerned – the animals, the humans who participate in the sport, and the onlookers who enjoy it.
+While many people find rodeo thrilling and entertaining as a sport, there is also the very real risk of injuries for all concerned—the animals, the humans who participate in the sport, and the onlookers who enjoy it.

-It is, however, the rodeo athletes or the competitors themselves who face the greatest risk of serious injuries.
+However, rodeo athletes or competitors face the greatest risk of serious injuries.

-According to a comprehensive study conducted by Montana-based Pioneer Medical Specialists, published in the journal Current Sports Medicine Reports, bull riding takes the greatest injury toll among rodeo events.
+Bull riding causes the most injuries among rodeo events, according to a thorough study by Montana-based Pioneer Medical Specialists in the journal Current Sports Medicine Reports.
 However, bareback riding, steer wrestling, and calf roping also carry significant rodeo injury risks, according to the study.

 Severe Rodeo Injuries and Lack of Protection